Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 ---

-## 🧪 3.
+## 🧪 Case 3.
 Using Your Own Trained YOLO Model

 If you’ve trained your own model and/or have custom datasets: